tinuzz/wp-plugin-trackserver/readme.txt

 * opacity: the opacity of the track on the map, default comes from Leaflet.

 Example: [tsmap track=39,84,live align=center class=mymap markers=n color=#ff0000]

+In a feature request I was asked to make it possible to draw just a marker on the last known location, and not draw a track at all.
+Use 'markers' and 'opacity' to accomplish this:

+Example: [tsmap track=live markers=e opacity=0.0]

 = I used the shortcode but the map doesn't show =